selfup/hmrcmd/README.md

 Set baudrate to 9600 and on the display tab set to either hex [with space] or binary (up to you)

+Now make sure to send the commands to the other end of the pair!

+Example:

+1. com0com pair: COM12 - COM13
+1. RealTerm listen to: COM3
+1. SerialPort for HEX command: COM4

 ***

 **MacOS/Linux**